EmberEmu/Hexi/README.md

 Plenty of non-standard library containers will work out of the box, too, as long as they provide a vaguely similar API.

-`binary_stream` takes a `buffer_adaptor` and uses it do the hard work of reading and writing your data from and to the underlying buffer, without caring too much about implementation details.

-The buffer's value type must be a byte type (e.g. `char`, `std::byte`, `uint8_t`, etc). `std::as_bytes` and `std::as_writable_bytes` can be used as a workaround if this poses a problem.
+The container's value type must be a byte type (e.g. `char`, `std::byte`, `uint8_t`). `std::as_bytes` can be used as a workaround if this poses a problem.

 <img src="docs/assets/frog-bring-your-own-containers.png">

 Hexi supports custom containers, including non-contiguous containers.
 In fact, there's a non-contiguous container included in the library.
 You simply need to provide a few functions such as `read` and `size` to allow the `binary_stream` class to be able to use it.

+`static_buffer.h` provides a simple example of a custom container that can be used directly with `binary_stream`.

 <img src="docs/assets/frog-i-can-help-you-avoid-segfaults.png">